 The digitization phase of the project has been uniquely challenging.
 50 years of polar exploration coincided with 50 years of constant change in film and video technology.
-“There’s an incredible variety of media,” said Mark Abney, Aldis’ digital delivery specialist.
-“Stuff from (Steger’s) childhood, 16mm film with no sound, so many stunning arctic landscapes, on so many different formats (Betacam, BetaSP, DVCam, Hi-8, HDV, ¾” U-Matic, VHS, CD, DVD, DAT and audio cassette) covering the changes in media capture over the last five decades.
-Aldis has been collecting all these decks in our facility, so we have the capability to convert all these formats.
+“There’s an incredible variety of media,” said Mark Abney, Aldis ingest & delivery lead.
+“Stuff from (Steger’s) childhood, 16mm film with no sound, so many stunning arctic landscapes, on so many different formats (Betacam, BetaSP, DVCam, Hi-8, HDV, ¾” U-Matic, VHS, CD, DVD, DAT, and audio cassette) covering the changes in media capture over the last five decades.
+Aldis has been collecting all these decks in our facility, so we have the capability to digitize all these formats.
 We also have trusted partners we work with for film and slide conversions.
 It’s been a really interesting project.”

 “And on all the expeditions, he always had a still camera (or a photographer) with him, and the stills are amazing and endless,” said Abney.
-“And then, starting in the 80s, when it gets into videotape, they just rolled all the time because… you know, tape is cheap.”
+“And then, starting in the 80s, when it got into videotape, they just rolled all the time because… you know, videotape is cheap.”

 Steger is happy too.
-“I’m very pleased, working with these guys at Aldis.
+“I’m very pleased working with the team at Aldis.
 I’m not just saying this – it was a relief once I saw their professionalism, and understood their ideas about how to organize the whole thing.
-And on top of that we came in within budget.”
+And on top of that, we came in within budget.”

 “Every project is important,” said Henningsgaard, “but it’s nice to feel like we’re helping tell a really important story and making sure this content is available and accessible for generations to come.”

 The assets will be officially housed at the University of St. Thomas, Steger’s alma mater, with full copies also available through the Steger Wilderness Center in Ely, Minnesota, and Steger’s nonprofit foundation, Climate Generation: A Will Steger Legacy, based in Minneapolis.